phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ![The call stack contains the local variables of outer, the heap contains z[0] and z[2], but no longer z[1].](call-stack-heap-freed.svg)

 We see that the `z[1]` slot is free again and can be reused for the next `allocate` call.
 However, we also see that `z[0]` and `z[2]` are never freed because we never deallocate them.
 Such a bug is called a _memory leak_ and often the cause of excessive memory consumption of programs (just imagine what happens when we call `inner` repeatedly in a loop).
-This might seem bad, but there much more dangerous types of bugs that can happen with dynamic allocation.
+This might seem bad, but there are much more dangerous types of bugs that can happen with dynamic allocation.

 ### Common Errors

 Apart from memory leaks, which are unfortunate but don't make the program vulnerable to attackers, there are two common types of bugs with more severe consequences:

 - When we accidentally continue to use a variable after calling `deallocate` on it, we have a so-called **use-after-free** vulnerability.
-Such a bug can often exploited by attackers to execute arbitrary code.
+Such a bug causes undefined behavior and can often exploited by attackers to execute arbitrary code.
 - When we accidentally free a variable twice, we have a **double-free** vulnerability.
 This is problematic because it might free a different a different allocation that was allocated in the same spot after the first `deallocate` call.
 Thus, it can lead to an use-after-free vulnerability again.

 These types of vulnerabilities are commonly known, so one might expect that people learned how to avoid them by now.
-But no, there are still new such vulnerabilities found today, for example this recent [use-after-free vulnerability in Linux][linux vulnerability] that allowed arbitrary code execution.
+But no, such vulnerabilities are still regularly found, for example this recent [use-after-free vulnerability in Linux][linux vulnerability] that allowed arbitrary code execution.
 This shows that even the best programmers are not always able to correctly handle dynamic memory in complex projects.

 [linux vulnerability]: https://securityboulevard.com/2019/02/linux-use-after-free-vulnerability-found-in-linux-2-6-through-4-20-11/